The Ishavasya Upanishad – The Great Truth of the eternal Sanatana Dharma in a nutshell

 ii.
 The break in the development of Indian languages during the centuries of being under foreign rule.

 iii.
-The deep-rooted awe Indians have for the West and the strong belief that whatever comes from the West is superior.
+The deep-rooted awe Indians have for the West and the strong belief that whatever comes from the West must be superior.

 The above is exactly what one British man, Thomas Babington Macaulay, wanted to achieve.
 He lived between the years 1800 and 1859.
 He was the man behind promoting English as the medium of instruction in Indian schools.
 It was his idea to create a new generation of English speaking ‘Babus’ who would serve the British.
 He wanted to make Indians into a race that was Indian in blood and colour but English in taste, in opinions, morals and in intellect.